Prior to placing different species of fish together in the same tank, you need to first find out if they compatible and can live together.

 You also need to make sure that there is enough space for all of them and that they’ll all be getting the same type of nourishment and can be kept in the same water temperature.

-If they don’t have enough space to move around, they may harm each other.
-By doing your research and getting to know which fish are compatible with each other, you have the best chance of choosing the right fish for your home aquarium.
+If they don’t have enough swimming space to move around, they may harm each other.
+By doing your research and getting to know which peaceful fish are compatible with each other, you have the best chance of choosing the right types of fish for your home aquarium.

-So let’s take a closer look at fish compatibility.
+So let’s take a closer look at peaceful fish compatibility.

 What is fish compatibility?